mui/base-ui/docs/data/base/components/field/field.md

 The `validation` function can also be async by returning a promise.
 In the demo below, the taken names are `admin`, `root`, and `superuser` — every other name is available.

-For demonstration purposes, a fake network request that takes 500ms is initiated to mimic a sever request to check the name's availability.
+For demonstration purposes, a fake network request that takes 500ms is initiated to mimic a trip to the server to check for availability on the back-end.

 {{"demo": "UnstyledFieldAsync.js", "defaultCodeOpen": false}}